brootaylor/brootaylor-v2/src/_content/collections/featured/README.md

-# "Featured" collection
+# Collection "featured"

-This *collection* contains the content `.md` components that populate the corresponding `_templates/collections/featured.njk` file.
+This *collection* contains the front matter content `.md` files that populate the corresponding `_templates/collections/featured.njk` file.

-It's data file - `featured.json` - defines the global rules like which layout template to use etc.